 However, there are restrooms at the beach parking lots and portable toilets on the west side of the upper reserve.

 Shrubbery is low and sparse on the trails, making it a bad—not to mention illegal—place to take a squat.
 So, take a look at the map at the beginning of this post, memorize the bathroom locations, and cross your legs until you find them.

 Conservation is at the forefront of Torrey Pines’ mission.

 Many of the plants growing in the reserve are endangered or easily damaged.
 They’re also important because they prevent cliff erosion, which is something that can quickly be undone by your footprints.

 There are steep fines for wandering off the trails.

 You read that right!
 Help the environment and your wallet; stay on the trail, folks.

-If you’ll be hiking in Torrey Pines from December through April, be on the lookout for whales.
+If you’re hiking in Torrey Pines from December to April, be on the lookout for whales.

 Where’s the best place for whale sightseeing in Torrey Pines, you wonder?

 Anywhere there’s a coastline, really.
 But Razor Point and Yucca Point are extra good places for whale watching because of their proximity to the water.